Updated: Apr 18

 2. Sing the national anthem at a sporting event.

-But can it be in the USA so I can sing the Star Spangled Banner?
+But can it be in America so I can sing the Star Spangled Banner?
 This might be un-Australian but it's the best national anthem in the world.
 Seriously.
 I'm not even American and it makes me patriotic.

 3. Attend the Oscars.